This comprehensive Blendtec versus Vitamix review will give you all you need to know to make your decision on the best blender for your business.

 Best on a Budget: Vitamix E310

-After examining the specs and features, although it’s a close call when it comes to these two blenders, the Blendtec blender positions itself as the best professional blender on the market.
+After examining the specs and features in this Blendtec versus Vitamix review, although it’s a close call when it comes to these two blenders, the Blendtec blender positions itself as the best professional blender on the market.

 Taking into consideration its automatic cycles and functions, the more accessible size and weight, and it’s a comprehensive warranty, if we were to recommend any smoothie blender brand to juice bar owners, it would be Blendtec.